youngkaneda/DemeterWatch/README.md

 ## About the name

-This project was previously called "Method Call Parser" until the 1.0.0 release due to its high modularization, some of its modules can be used and extended to do other type of analysis, even be extended to use another Abstract Syntax Tree parsing libraries.
+This project was previously called "Method Call Parser" until the 1.0.0 release due to its high modularization, some of its modules can be used and extended to do other types of analysis, even be extended to use others Abstract Syntax Tree parsing libraries.